Driving up the Leeward Coast | Hiking to Ka’ena Point | Lower Makua Cave

 I’m not saying this to draw sympathy or complain, this is just our reality and it’s important that we remember these more challenging days.
 We love reading back on this blog at previous weekend adventures, and reminiscing the “good old days.”
 The days when a weekend meant 2 full days off, when we could spontaneously travel with ease on a budget, and when we lived somewhere that we truly loved.
 It’s easy to miss those days, but I know that we’re in this time for a reason, and we’re growing and learning new things from it.
 I can’t wait to look back on this time in the future and see the whole picture of how this chapter fits into our story.

 Ok, back to this weekend — I drove to Pearl Harbor to pick Curtis up, and from where we were in the center of the island, we could see low hanging rain clouds over both the Ko’olaus and Wai’anaes with a heavy rainstorm in between.
 I had been planning a hike on the Leeward coast, but we didn’t want to drive an hour there if we were just going to be rained out.
 We talked about what was over there that we could do, and ultimately decided to drive all the way to the end of the coastal drive and hike the easy Ka’ena Point trail.
 We had done this a couple times from the North shore, but never started the trail from the West so it still felt like a new adventure.
 Also, up until this day we had only driven as far as Wai’anae when we hiked Ka’ala last fall.
-And so we began the long drive West on H1.
+And so we began the long drive to the Leeward coast on H1.

 The biggest reason why we don’t visit this coast very often is because it’s so far from where we live, however I have to admit that I don’t often want to drive out there because of built up prejudices from things I’ve heard.
 I feel like I hear about more theft and break ins on the West side, as well as crimes targeting non-Hawaiians.
 But as we drove up the coast, I wished more than anything that these factors didn’t exist.
 There’s a couple towns after leaving H1, but beyond the towns is a vast space between the populated area and the mountains that appears untouched.
 On the Windward (East) side, the dramatic Ko’olau cliffs are so much closer to the highway and the space between is mostly taken up by towns and residential areas, but here it seems so much more spacious.
 Unlike on the South side of the island, where neighborhoods exist all the way up the ridges of the Ko’olaus, the mountains are mostly untouched, standing high above the land below.
 The scenery also is drier, with yellow hues rather than lush green, which takes my mind back to the American Southwest.

-But outside of Wai’anae, I was brought back to reality as we continued the drive.
+But outside of Wai’anae, I was brought back to reality as we continued the Leeward coast drive.
 There were run down homes and homeless camps along the road, and I felt more uncomfortable, but was bothered by my mindset.
 I know crime happens all around the island, and there is really no true safe place on this earth.
 Still, the only time when we encountered a broken-in car was at a trailhead outside of Wai’anae.
 We always remove valuables and leave nothing in sight, but it’s just an inconvenience that we obviously don’t want to have to deal with.

 The 2 hikes I had heard of that appealed to me today were Ka’ena Point, and the Upper Makua Cave.
 We drove past the lower cave and what was supposedly the trailhead for the upper cave…but immediately noticed two things: one, this wasn’t a place we wanted to park our car, and two, there wasn’t an official trailhead — instead, there were signs saying “No Trespassing, Government Property.”
 There must be some mistake — we decided to just continue driving to the end of the road and reevaluate later.

-The highway ends at Ka’ena Point State Park, which was fairly busy today, but a popular parking area and trailhead put our minds a little at ease.
+The Leeward coast highway ends at Ka’ena Point State Park, which was fairly busy today, but a popular parking area and trailhead put our minds a little at ease.
 Also, it was still much less busy than the East side would be!
 We first walked out to the coast to take in the view.
 It was honestly perfect — while the parking lot had plenty of cars lined up, we couldn’t see any people, and from this point you can’t see any towns or homes.
 This far North, the mountains come out to meet the sea, and I couldn’t get enough of the view.
 The majority of my pictures from this day are the view to the South.

 We finally began on the Ka’ena Point trail.
 It was comparable to the trail on the North shore, being mostly flat and an enjoyable walk with hills in one direction and the ocean in the other.
 The path is a bit more narrow and probably less frequented by off road vehicles, but we still saw some from people fishing along the coast.
-You can’t go wrong with either side if you’re trying to decide whether to approach from the North shore or West side, it just depends on where you feel most comfortable driving to and parking.
-The waves on the North shore are louder and larger, I personally loved the view to the South on the West side the most — but you can still see it from the point if you hike along the North shore.
+You can’t go wrong with either side if you’re trying to decide whether to approach from the North shore or the Leeward coast, it just depends on where you feel most comfortable driving to and parking.
+The waves on the North shore are louder and larger, I personally loved the view to the South on the Leeward coast the most — but you can still see it from the point if you hike along the North shore.
 I’m glad we decided to try it both ways, and wouldn’t mind returning to hike it again.
 It’s just an easy and safe hike even if the weather isn’t great.

 Speaking of which, it did rain on us off and on, but we came prepared with an umbrella and pressed on.
 The clouds and rain showers obstructed our views so we could barely make out the mountains.
 All that we could see was the trail around us and the rocky coast to our left.
 We pretended that we were walking along the Oregon coast, and it made us happy.